onebee9/thrive-playground/README.md

 Description

-- Processes application data from external sources, validating it, and integrating it into the rest of the application.
+- Processes application data from external sources, validating it and integrating it into the rest of the application.

 Requirements Covered

 - Generates report data for all companies
 - Calculates the total top-up amount for a specific company
-- Validates user and company email statuses for notifications
+- Validate user and company email statuses for notifications
-- Generates a list of users to be notified for a specific company, based on defined constraints
+- Generates a list of users to be notified for a specific company based on defined constraints
 - Generates a list of users to be excluded from notifications for a specific company
 - Validates user and top-up attributes for generating user token data